projectsbyif/data-permissions-catalogue/about.md

 - Give product teams and organisations a shared language by giving patterns names
 - Help product teams and organisations make better decisions to help empower people

-You can improve our shared knowledge by [contributing missing patterns](/contribute).
+You can improve the community’s shared knowledge by [contributing missing patterns](/contribute).

 If you have feedback about the catalogue, then email [hello@projectsbyif.com](mailto:hello@projectsbyif.com).